oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

     ![TDE](./images/tde-025.png "Restore the PFILE")

-2. Second, restore the database (this may take some time)
+2. Restore the database (this may take some time)

     ````
     <copy>./tde_restore_db.sh</copy>